 At The Valley Hive, we sell only European honeybees of known genetics.
 All of our packages, nucs and queens come from a reputable bee breeder in Northern California where africanized bees cannot survive.
 We encourage the practice of using known genetics for backyard beekeeping for the safety of the beekeeper, family, friends, animals, neighbors, and the community at large.
 This way, we can trust that there won't be an abnormally defensive response from the colony when it is inspected or otherwise manipulated, and the art of beekeeping stays the way it was meant to be: mentally stimulating and relaxing at the same time, and an overall pleasant experience.

 One of the preferred ways to start a bee colony is with a package of bees.
-A package consists of two pounds of bees – approximately 10,000 bees – in a wooden box with screens on two sides.
+A package consists of three pounds of bees – approximately 10,000 bees – in a wooden box with screens on two sides.
 Inside the box, there will be a can of sugar syrup and a small cage containing a mated queen hanging by a metal tab.
 Here, the queen is able to be cared for by nurse bees until the package is ready to be installed inside of a hive box.